Easy Blueberry Pie Recipe

-This homemade Blueberry Pie recipe is as easy as pie gets, and is the perfect summery dessert to share with company for special any gathering.
+This homemade Blueberry Pie recipe is as easy as pie gets.
+Prepared with a perfectly balanced easy blueberry and brown sugar filling, and topped with lattice pie crust this delicious pie is a lovely summery dessert to share with your family and friends for any special occasion or gathering.

-Here in the South there are a few blueberry patches and farms to be found, but generally the South isn’t usually associated with great amounts of the summery fruit.
-A few years ago, when our kids were much younger, we did find a local blueberry farm.
-We all piled in the car donned in our berry picking clothes one steamy Saturday morning, ready to pick as many blueberries as we could.
+Here in the South, there are a few blueberry patches and farms to be found.
+It’s always fun to go berry picking!
+A few years ago, when our kids were much younger, we found a local blueberry farm.
+We all piled in the car, donned in our berry picking clothes one steamy Saturday morning, ready to pick as many blueberries as we could.
 And pick blueberries, we did.

 And I don’t know why.

-- This Blueberry Pie can be frozen before baking.
-Assemble pie, then wrap tightly with plastic wrap, and place in a freezer zip top bag.
+- This Blueberry Pie recipe can be definitely prepared ahead of time.
+To do so, assemble the pie, then wrap it tightly with plastic wrap, and place in a freezer zip-top bag.
 It can be kept frozen for up to two months until ready to bake.
-Unwrap and thaw lightly covered with plastic wrap in refrigerator before baking.
+Unwrap and thaw lightly covered with plastic wrap in the refrigerator before baking.

 - Bake pies on a baking sheet or baking stone to avoid spillage.
 It also makes it easier to transfer from bottom rack to top rack during baking.